apache/flink/docs/dev/table/catalog.md

 ## Register Catalog in Table API

-To register catalog in Table API, users can just create catalog instances and register them through `TableEnvironment.registerCatalog(name, catalog)`.
+To register a catalog in Table API, users can create a catalog instance and register it through `TableEnvironment.registerCatalog(name, catalog)`.

-This applies to both pre-defined catalogs and users' customized catalogs.

 ## Register Catalog in SQL CLI

 To use pre-defined catalogs (`GenericInMemoryCatalog` and `HiveCatalog`) in SQL CLI, please refer to [SQL Clinet]({{ site.baseurl }}/dev/table/sqlClient.html)

-To use custom catalog in SQL CLI, users should develop both a catalog implementation and its corresponding catalog factory which implements `CatalogFactory` interface, as well as defining a set of properties for the catalog to be configured in SQL CLI yaml file.
-When SQL CLI bootstraps, it will read the configured properties and pass them into a discovery service where the service tries to match the properties to a `CatalogFactory` and initiate an corresponding catalog instance.
+To use custom catalog in SQL CLI, users should develop both a catalog and its corresponding catalog factory by implementing `Catalog` and `CatalogFactory` interfaces respectively.

+The catalog factory defines a set of properties for configuring the catalog when SQL CLI bootstraps.
+The set of properties will be passed to a discovery service where the service tries to match the properties to a `CatalogFactory` and initiate an corresponding catalog instance.

 {% top %}